wkoszek/sensorama/README.md

 # Sensorama

-Sensorama is a data science experiment.
-Its purpose is to see if information gathered from modern sensors could be turned into understanding of real events from the sensor's place of origin.
-For example, for the mobile cell phone which comes with accelerometer and a gyroscope, when enough sensor data is collected and analyzed, it could be interesting to see if Sensorama could detect activities such as jogging or playing drums.
-Interesting experiment could consist of a smartphone attach to a drummers arm and Sensorama being able to understand patterns played by the musician.
+Sensorama is a data science platform.
+Its purpose is to see if the information gathered from modern sensors could be turned into an understanding of real events from the sensor's place of origin.
+For example, for the mobile cell phone which comes with an accelerometer and a gyroscope, when enough sensor data is collected and analyzed, it could be valuable to see if detection of activities such as jogging or playing drums is possible.
+Additional experiment could consist of a smart-phone attach to a drummers arm and Sensorama being able to understand patterns played by the musician.
+Industrial sensor on the other hand may lead to conclusions about the state of machines such as CNC routers etc.

 Initial implementation of Sensorama is meant to be an exercise in mobile cross-platform mobile programming in Android and iOS ecosystems.